Institute of Suyveying & Mapping History

 The Institute of Surveying & Mapping functions under the Sri Lanka Survey Department (SLSD) which was established by a proclamation of the Governor

-dated 02nd August 1800, just after four years of British occupation of the island; thus, the Sri Lanka Survey Department is the oldest civil state
+dated 02nd August 1800, just after four years of British occupation of coastal area of the island; thus, the Sri Lanka Survey Department is the oldest civil state

 department in the country.